In the deadline-driven and highly competitive world of proposal development, effective time management is critical.

 We see this time after time- the capture team creates a strong, defensible win strategy that by all measures should give the company an excellent chance of prevailing over the competition, but it never gets fully implemented by the proposal team management despite best intentions by all parties.

 People in our industry are wondering to what extent today’s government contracting market conditions represent a “new normal.”
-And, if not how soon can we expect a return to the “good old days?”
+And, if not, they wonder how soon can we expect a return to the “good old days?”

 We are often asked, sometimes too late, if the incumbent program manager should be assigned as the Capture and/or Proposal Manager for the recompete.